OWI/DUI Frequently Asked Questions

 Iowa City Criminal Defense Lawyer Answers Your Questions

 An OWI/DUI conviction affects individuals for the rest of their lives.
 Besides fines, jail time, and license revocation, it can also affect employment eligibility, insurance premiums, and one’s reputation.
 When facing charges for driving while under the influence of alcohol or drugs, it is important to hire a legal firm you can trust.
-At Keegan, Tindal & Mason, our Iowa City OWI/DUI defense attorney knows how to guide clients through this challenging process and help them make wise decisions about their future.
+At Keegan, Tindal & Jaeger, our Iowa City OWI/DUI defense attorney knows how to guide clients through this challenging process and help them make wise decisions about their future.

 For your benefit, we have provided some answer to some frequently asked questions below.
 If you do not find the answer to your question, please do not hesitate to reach out to us.
 We offer free consultations to help you get the representation you deserve.